 Most brides have seen enough rom-coms to know that the last person to walk down the aisle will typically be them.
 But when it comes to the rest of the wedding processional order, and who walks down when, it can all get quite confusing.
 We’re here to help you with general guidelines for who walks first, who walks next, and who can walk together.
-Follow this tutorial for the wedding processional order and you’re golden!

 3. Mother of the Bride

 4. Bridesmaids & Groomsmen